When you’re in pain, it can be hard to stay focused enough to advocate for the care you need. Being prepared can help.

 Join a support group

 You aren’t alone.
 So many people are experiencing exactly what you feel, right now.
 Many support groups are online and easy to access.
-Try googling or looking on Facebook for migraine support groups — they’re out there, and they’re full of people just like you, ready to help you!
+Try googling or looking on social media or locally for migraine support groups — they’re out there, and they’re full of people just like you, ready to help you!

 This can feel like a lot when you’re struggling and in pain.
-Take it slow and one step at a time, and do what you’re able, when you’re able.
+Take it slow and one step at a time, and do what you’re able, when you’re able.migraine

 Our Team: We are Here to Help

-As always — please seek the advice of a doctor for medical questions.
+As always, for medical questions, please seek the advice of a doctor.
 Our app team cannot give medical advice.

 Track Your Triggers